MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-region-availability.md

 ---
-title: "Regional Availability in the Voice channel | MicrosoftDocs"
+title: "Regional availability in the Voice channel | MicrosoftDocs"
-description: "Introduction to using Omnichannel for Customer Service."
+description: "Learn abou the region availability and supported languages for the voice channel in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: daclar
 manager: shujoshi
-ms.date: 02/28/2021
+ms.date: 08/13/2021
 ms.topic: article
 ms.service: dynamics-365-customerservice
 ROBOTS: NOINDEX,NOFOLLOW
 ---

-# Regional Availability and Supported Languages of the Voice Channel
+# Regional availability and supported languages for the Voice channel

 ## Supported Regions

-OC Voice is currently only available in the United States
+Omnichannel for Customer Service's voice channel is currently available only in the United States.

-## Supported locations and locale codes
+## Supported languages and locale codes

 | Language Name |	Locale Code |
 | ---- | ---- |